fakahil/PyPD/README.md

   6. `x1, x2, y1, y2`: the delimeters of the region of interest
   7. `co_num`: number of Zernike polynomials to fit the wavefront
   8. `del_z`: the amount of defocus in lambda
+The modules of this class:
+1. `fit`: takes in the method of fitting and returns the best-fit Zernike coefficients
+2. `plot_results`: takes in the returned Zernike coefficients and plots the wavefront error, the 2D MTF, the 1D MTF
+3. `restored_scene`: perform the deconvolution of a blurred image with an input of Zernike Coefficients.
+The user can use between two filter `Wiener` and `richardsonLucy`